ErpNetDocs/webclient/introduction/how-to/search-dropdown-lists.md

 Searching can also be accomplished with the help of fields that comprise the _Display Text_.
 However, these fields are prioritized after the _Default Search Members_.
 Searching is initiated only if there isn't any match with the fields before them.

+> [!NOTE]
-> **_NOTE:_**  Searching in dropdown lists and domain API returns only results which are based on the first field for which there are matches.
+> Searching in dropdown lists and domain API returns only results which are based on the first field for which there are matches.
 Subsequent searches are not undertaken.
 If a search operation finds an exact match, the value is filled automatically in the corresponding field.

 Each entity has a _Default Display Text Format_.
 The _Default Display Text Format_ for each entity is specified in the entity's documentation.
 Take a look at [products](https://docs.erp.net/model/entities/General.Products.Products.html).